alephium/docs/docs/FAQ.md

 Theoretically yes, the future is not really projectable beyond 80 years.
 However, it is not uncommon for open-source community-driven blockchains such as Alephium to change their policies along their evolution.
 If the community decides to alter a cap, then that cap will be altered.

 ## Wallet

-### Is there a planned integration with Ledger Nano?

-The plan is that once the design of desktop wallet and browser wallet get stable, we will work on Ledger integration.
-Right now, we are introducing breaking changes which might affect the design of Ledger app

 ### What type of wallet do you offer?
 Is it plan to offer hardware wallets?